lucasbrasilino/SUME-BlinkLED/README.md

 NetFPGA-SUME blinking LEDs design

 ## Introduction
-This design was created to help some programming issues on NetFPGA-SUME board.
+This design was created to help with some programming issues on NetFPGA-SUME board.
 Our boards are installed in server cluster, that are mounted in a 48U's rack.
 It blinks the SFP/Ethernet LEDs in two different patterns, so it is easy to check if the boards were programmed by standing behind the rack and watch the